sarahkanee/github-pages-with-jekyll/_posts/2022-05-23-my-first-blog-post.md

-I've considered for a while now creating a GitHub space to track my work and encourage my practice and progress.
+I've considered for a while now creating a GitHub space to track my work and encourage my practice and progress...
-...Doing it on a whim before I talk myself out of it!
+Doing it on a whim before I talk myself out of it!